-The success of the New York State Zoo at Thompson Park depends on the support and participation of our community.
+The success of Zoo New York depends on the support and participation of our community.
 We are always looking for enthusiastic, caring people to participate in our volunteer program.
 You can help by donating your time in the following ways:

 Never underestimate the power of an individual.
 Our staff always welcomes the help of those who are looking for a way to contribute to the community.
 Duties include grounds work, cleaning, and many other activities.